waf/waf.github.com/content/rest-apis-and-relational-databases-in-clojure.rst

       (route/resources "/")
       (route/not-found "Not Found"))

 When we visit http://localhost:3000/api/todos we should get our stub message "TODO: return all list items" back.
-However, since we deleted the "Hello World" route that served up the application root, we'll get a 404 "Not Found" error when we visit http://localhost:3000/.
-Let's fix that by adding an "index.html" placeholder resource in the ``resources/public/`` directory:
+However, since we deleted the "Hello World" route that responded to the root URL, we'll get a 404 "Not Found" error when we visit http://localhost:3000/.
+Since we specified a static resource route, we can fix 404 error by adding an "index.html" placeholder resource in the ``resources/public/`` directory:

 .. code-block:: html